Topsoil Near Me: The Ultimate Tacoma Shopping Guide

 -

-Solution: Creating a dry creek bed with stones gives water a designated, attractive path to follow.
-Unlike small gravel, these larger stones won't clog up with silt as easily, allowing water to flow freely through the gaps between rocks.
+Solution: Creating a dry creek bed with stones gives water a designated path to follow.

 3. Protecting Against Tire Damage